l8nit3tr0ubl3/tradingview-webhooks-bot/README.md

 Use 'close' as trade amount to send closing market order.
 Use 'U' in amount to use USD equivalent for setting size.
 Use '%' in amount to use % of available balance for setting size.
+Set {'type': 'Skip'} to send only Telegram messages with no trades (useful for selling bot access)

 ## Quickstart Using Pipenv